lcnicolau/cs50-todo-list/README.md

 In that sense, [htmx] provides a special way to send a redirect instruction to the client, keeping a [200] success code and sending a custom HTTP header ([HX-Location], [HX-Redirect]) from the server, which [htmx] correctly interprets and follows the redirect, replacing its content in the page body.

-As a result, and inspired by the idea behind [htmx-authentication-error-handling], custom implementations of `AuthenticationFailureHandler`, `AuthenticationSuccessHandler`, `LogoutSuccessHandler`, `AuthenticationEntryPoint` and `AccessDeniedHandler` were created.
-These implementations are located in the [config/security] package and can be seen in action in the `SecurityFilterChain` bean definition, in the [SecurityConfig.java] class.
+~~As a result, and inspired by the idea behind [htmx-authentication-error-handling], custom implementations of `AuthenticationFailureHandler`, `AuthenticationSuccessHandler`, `LogoutSuccessHandler`, `AuthenticationEntryPoint` and `AccessDeniedHandler` were created.
+These implementations are located in the [config/security] package and can be seen in action in the `SecurityFilterChain` bean definition, in the [SecurityConfig.java] class.~~

+As a result, and inspired by the idea behind [htmx-authentication-error-handling], the _pull request_ [#169][pull169] was created for the [htmx-spring-boot] project, adding [htmx]-friendly implementations for the main _security handlers_ that perform redirects.
+This allows any developer to take advantage of these utilities, with this project serving as a practical example: see the `SecurityFilterChain` bean definition in the [SecurityConfig.java] class.

 ## Unit Testing